 Most of these are hardy and will be resilient in the face of many common beginner mistakes.

-The Java Fern is a classic tropical aquarium plant which is perfect for low light aquariums.
+The Java Fern is a classic tropical aquarium plant that is perfect for low-light aquariums.

 They have wide, broad leaves and can grow in dense clusters to provide lots of shelter and shade.